KevinJordanENG/BSRC-dev/dedoppler/survey_and_benchmarking_dedoppler_pipelines.md

 fdop.search()
 ```

-Similar to the command line utility, the `FindDoppler` object had optional arguments that allowed flexibility to the end user of how to process thi input data.
+Similar to the command line utility, the `FindDoppler` object had optional arguments that allowed flexibility to the end user of how to process the input data.

-However, it was found that there was not much modularity within the main code blocks (I/O, dedoppler, hit-search) and that these functions were not easily called independently.
-While this simplifies its usage for those interested only in the results of running the whole pipeline, it made the analysis of the individual algorithms performance more challenging as discussed in the Algorithm Analysis section below.
+However, it was found that there was minimal modularity within the main code blocks (I/O, dedoppler, hit-search) and that these functions were not easily called independently.
+While this simplified its usage for those interested only in the results of running the whole pipeline, it made the analysis of the individual algorithms performance more challenging as discussed in the Algorithm Analysis section below.

-###### Install
+#### Install

-turboSETI has numerous dependencies.
+turboSETI was found to have numerous dependencies.
 A virtual environment could be created to manage this, or the packages could be added individually.
 Many of these packages are standard and likely already installed for data processing and astronomy allpications using Python.
 The full list is as follows.

 - Python 3.7+
 - astropy